auwerxlab/renku-r-template/README.md

 You can change the R version that will be installed on the docker image by editing the ``FROM`` statement that specifies a base image in the ``Dockerfile``:

 ```
-FROM renku/renkulab:renku0.10.3-r3.6.1-0.6.2
+FROM renku/renkulab-r:4.0.0-renku0.10.4-0.6.3
 ```

-A list of available base images can be found at https://hub.docker.com/r/renku/renkulab/tags. \
+A list of available base images can be found at https://hub.docker.com/r/renku/renkulab-r/tags. \
 Chose one with the R version you want.
-For example, for R 3.6.0, you can chose the *renku0.10.3-r3.6.0-0.6.2* image.
+For example, for R 3.6.2, you can chose the *3.6.2-renku0.10.4-0.6.3* image. \
+Don't forget to also update the R version in the ``renv.lock`` file (see the *R dependencies* section below).

 ### R dependencies